kevinpengecon/econnotes/index.md

 ### Basic Economics

-Economics at a basic level is catered towards both students in high school and first-year undergraduate.
+Economics at a basic level is catered towards both students in high school and first-year undergraduates.
 We shall visit the building blocks of modern economics using the magic word "rationality".
 You will need a preliminary understanding of algebra and graphs to master the topics but nothing beyond that.
 Basic economics shall contain the following sections:

 0. Mathematics for Basic Economics
 1. How Markets Work